SNAP-UQ: Self-supervised Next-Activation Prediction for Single-Pass Uncertainty in TinyML: Baselines and Tuning Details

-\paragraph{Temperature scaling (Temp).} Calibrated probs $\tilde p(y\mid x)=\mathrm{softmax}(z/T)$ with scalar $T\!>\!0$ fitted on the ID dev set by minimizing NLL.
-Applied to BASE/Conf/Entropy and used for ID calibration in section~\ref{sec:results-uq}. \emph{MCU:} divide logits by $T$ in-place (float16), no parameter bloat.
+Temperature scaling (Temp) computes calibrated probabilities $\tilde p(y\mid x)=\mathrm{softmax}(z/T)$ with a scalar $T>0$ fitted on the ID dev split by minimizing NLL.
+We apply this calibration uniformly to BASE/Conf/Entropy when reporting ID calibration metrics, and on-device it reduces to dividing logits by $T$ (typically in float16) without increasing model size.